 Mount Esjan is the highest mountain in the vicinity of Reykjavík and the most distinctive feature of the coastline.
 This majestic summit is also highly popular amongst hikers and climbers.
 Other notable mountains that can be seen from the seaside are Akrafjall and Skarðsheiði.

 The largest river to run through the city is Elliðaá in Elliðaárdalur valley, which is also one of Iceland’s best rivers for salmon fishing.

 There are no trains or trams in Iceland, but most people travel by car.
 The city also operates a bus system.
-There are two major harbours in town, the old harbour in the centre and Sundahöfn in the east.
+There are two major harbors in town, the old harbor in the center and Sundahöfn in the east.

-The domestic Reykjavík Airport is located at Vatnsmýrin, not far from the city centre and close to the hill Öskjuhlíð and the restaurant, vantage point and exhibition centre Perlan.
-The international Keflavík Airport at Miðnesheiði heath then lies around 50 kilometres (31 miles) from the city.
+The domestic Reykjavík Airport is located at Vatnsmýrin, not far from the city center and close to the hill Öskjuhlíð and the restaurant, vantage point, and exhibition center Perlan.
+The international Keflavík Airport at Miðnesheiði heath then lies around 50 kilometers (31 miles) from the city.

 What to See & Do in Reykjavik

-Those eager to soak up the local culture should visit the city’s many museums, exhibitions and galleries, and check out live music at the cafés, bars, and concert venues dotted around.
-You could look at the programmes of what’s on at the Harpa music hall or the theatres, or else plan a few hours at the lighthouse at Grótta, the shopping street of Laugavegur, or the old harbour and the flea market.
+Those eager to soak up the local culture should visit the city’s many museums, exhibitions, and galleries, and check out live music at the cafés, bars, and concert venues dotted around.
+You could look at the programs of what’s on at the Harpa music hall or the theatres, or else plan a few hours at the lighthouse at Grótta, the shopping street of Laugavegur, or the old harbor and the flea market.